ardanlabs/gotraining/README.md

 Full Day training classes are at $2,500 USD a day plus travel expenses.
 Corporate and group sponsors can have as many students in the class as they like.
 I recommend limiting it to 25 students or less.

 Hour training classes are used for workshops and exclude time for working through the exercises.
 Email for workshop pricing.

+**If you are interested in holding an event in your area please let me know.
+I will work with you and your organization to help make it happen.**

 ## Contact